 Police incident reports are forwarded to Division of Campus Life, Judicial Affairs for potential action, as appropriate.
 Any report of sexual discrimination or sexual misconduct will be reported to the Title IX Office.
 A Detective will investigate a report when it is deemed appropriate.
 Additional information obtained via the investigation will also be forwarded to the Judicial Affairs Office.
 University Police Victims Services are available to any victim of a crime.
 The University Police maintains a strong working relationship with the Winston-Salem Police, Forsyth County Sheriff, State Highway Patrol, U.S. Secret Service and Postal Inspector.
-The University Police maintains a Memorandum of Understanding, under the laws of North Carolina, with the Winston-Salem Police Department.
+The University Police Department.
 This agreement allows each department to provide assistance including investigators to the other when necessary, for the purposes of investigating alleged criminal incidents.
-The Winston-Salem Police notifies the University Police when a student is involved in criminal activity at a non-campus location, including those of officially recognized student organizations as well as those with housing facilities.
+The Winston-Salem Police notifies the University Police when a student is involved in criminal activity at a non-campus location.